LSNJLAW SM

 • Medicare Savings Programs, which can help with payment of your Part B Premium.
 The notice should include information about those programs if you are being terminated because your income is too high.
 (People who qualify for these programs can also get help with their prescription drug costs.)

-It is not too late for you to choose Medicare coverage if you turned it down because you thought you had to pay the premium and were already covered by NJ FamilyCare Medicaid.
+You should not turn down Medicare Part B because you don’t want to pay the premium and you think you don’t need it because you are already covered by NJ FamilyCare Medicaid.
 You have six months after the date of your termination from NJ FamilyCare to sign up for Medicare, by contacting the Social Security Administration.
-The late enrollment penalty will not apply to you if you enroll during this grace period.
+The late enrollment penalty will not apply to you if you enroll during this grace period, but if you already turned down Part B, you might need to wait an additional year before your Part B coverage will start.
 In most cases, you can enroll in a Medicaid program that will help you pay the premium.

 If you have been terminated and think you are still eligible, or you have any questions about having Medicare and Medicaid coverage, contact the LSNJ Health Care Access Project through the LSNJLAW Hotline at www.lsnjlawhotline.org (1-888-LSNJ-LAW, 1-888-576-5529), or your local Legal Services program.